ShippableBoilerplates/serverless-lambda-dynamodb/README.md

 This is a serverless back-end example, it uses Serverless Framework as a deployment medium.
 It powers the Chuck Norris jokes that are used in the client-side boilerplates in this organization, namely: [react-spa-clientside] and [react-spa-clientside-cdn].

-**This repository is not intended to be a boilerplate because it has some manual steps invoveld, so it's just an example as of now.**
+**This repository is not intended to be a boilerplate because it has some manual steps involved, so it's just an example as of now.**

 ## The Stack